 UK Conformity Assessed marking is a certification mark that indicates conformity with the applicable requirements for products sold within Great Britain.
 UKCA marking became part of UK law on exit day, 31 January 2020, with the coming into force of The Product Safety and Metrology etc. Regulations 2019

-This symbol, the CE Mark, usually together with the name and address of the manufacturer, is required by law to appear on all toys placed on the market in the European Union.
+This symbol, the CE Mark, usually together with the name and address of the manufacturer, is required by law to appear on all toys placed on the market in the European Union and is also accepted by the UK government.

 There is a great deal of misunderstanding about what a CE Mark really means.
 The CE Mark was established to ensure a free market of toys right across the EU and the mark has sometimes been described as the ‘passport for product’.

 The CE Mark is intended mainly for enforcement authorities (Trading Standards Officers in the UK).
-It is NOT a claim of quality or safety as generally understood by consumers.
+It is NOT a claim of quality or safety.

 The address (which must also be displayed with the CE Mark) enables the Trading Standards Officer to trace the supplier and demand the technical file if he has a query about the product.